Americas Regional Seat

 Coalition Secretariat (Permanent Seat)

 Transparency International – Secretariat (TI-S), the global civil society organisation leading the fight against corruption, brings people together in a powerful worldwide coalition to end the devastating impact of corruption on men, women and children around the world.
 Through its International Secretariat in Berlin, Germany, and more than 90 national chapters around the world, Transparency International works at the national and international levels to create change towards a world free of corruption.
 The TI Secretariat focuses on the global and regional fight against corruption, and assists national chapters in enhancing their anti-corruption skills.
 It coordinates initiatives within geographical regions and provides methodological support on the tools and techniques to fight corruption.
 It also serves as the driving force on international issues such as anti-corruption conventions, and other cross-border initiatives.
 It serves as a knowledge management centre, capturing and disseminating best practice and developing new approaches to tackle corruption.
-The TI Secretariat has provided secretariat support to the UNCAC Coalition since the Coalition’s creation in 2006 and has coordinated the Coalition’s work at the UNCAC Conference of States Parties in 2006, 2008 and 2009.
+The TI Secretariat provided secretariat support to the UNCAC Coalition since the Coalition’s creation in 2006 and coordinated the Coalition’s work at the UNCAC Conference of States Parties in 2006, 2008, 2009, 2011, 2013, 2015 and 2017.